aaaaaa123456789/libplum/docs/modes.md

 In this mode, the data is located in a memory buffer (when reading) or written to a buffer with a fixed capacity (when writing).
-The `size` argument is the size of that buffer, and the `buffer` argument is a pointer to that buffer.
+The `size_mode` argument is the size of that buffer, and the `buffer` argument is a pointer to that buffer.
-(Note that the special constants used for the `size` argument in other modes use the highest possible `size_t` values, so they are very unlikely to collide with an actual buffer size used by this mode.)
+(Note that the special constants used for the `size_mode` argument in other modes use the highest possible `size_t` values, so they are very unlikely to collide with an actual buffer size used by this mode.)
-The value of `size` for this mode must not be larger than [`PLUM_MAX_MEMORY_SIZE`][constants], which is the maximum `size_t` value that isn't one of the special constants mentioned further below in this page.
+The value of `size_mode` for this mode must not be larger than [`PLUM_MAX_MEMORY_SIZE`][constants], which is the maximum `size_t` value that isn't one of the special constants mentioned further below in this page.
+([`PLUM_MAX_MEMORY_SIZE`][constants] is therefore equal to `SIZE_MAX` minus the number of special constants.)

 Note that, when loading an image, the exact size of the image data must be specified; the library will validate that files don't contain excess invalid data.
-(In other words, the `size` argument must be the actual size of the image data, not the size of the (possibly larger) underlying buffer.)
+(In other words, the `size_mode` argument must be the actual size of the image data, not the size of the (possibly larger) underlying buffer.)

-When writing out image data, the `size` argument indicates the size of the buffer, and therefore the maximum amount of data that can be written to the buffer.
+When writing out image data, the `size_mode` argument indicates the size of the buffer, and therefore the maximum amount of data that can be written to the buffer.
 If the generated image data doesn't fit in this size, then the function won't write any data at all and will fail with [`PLUM_ERR_IMAGE_TOO_LARGE`][errors].
 Otherwise, the data will be written at the beginning of the buffer, and [`plum_store_image`][store] will return the